DocKremlin/My-own-novel/src/intro.md

 # Some Basic Terms You May Need to Know

-**United Nations:** The prevalent largest international organization in the globe, now appearing as a global government.
+**United Nations:** The prevalent largest international organization in the globe, now serving as a global government after a turmoil.

 **Space Navy:** A stellar civilization's spatial forces within its territory in space.
 It can include several combatant space stations and military satellites, or massive spaceships that resemble catogaries of ships in navies on Earth, such as battleships, cruisers, destroyers, escorts, etc.